dhruvkanakia/kanakia_dhruv_spring2017/Final/Readme.md

 1. The mean imdb plot of action vs other genres clearly shows action has not done well when compared with other genre

 ![download](https://cloud.githubusercontent.com/assets/10628795/25310355/cb2ebf44-27b0-11e7-8ed0-1d3eec35a312.png)

 2. Actor director combination who has most number of films together

 ![action_dir_action](https://cloud.githubusercontent.com/assets/10628795/25310372/eff3394a-27b0-11e7-9be0-86a5e9c9788c.PNG)

 3. Best actor director combination in action

 ![best_actor_dir_pair_action](https://cloud.githubusercontent.com/assets/10628795/25310377/06fe41de-27b1-11e7-8242-37341253301a.PNG)

+## Our analysis analysis all the major aspects in the data set and one can easily relate to the analysis to predict whether a movie would be hit a not as well as to take decisions on casting, best time to release a movie, best keywords to use etc.

+From the analysis one thing is Obvious BATMAN ROCKS!!
+Chritsopher Nolan and Christian Bale are in majority of the top 5 list be it best director actor or best director.